Skip to content

 Fire and Pest Resistance: Why Stucco is California’s Smartest Exterior Choice

-In Southern California, choosing an exterior finish is about more than just aesthetics; it is about survival.
-Between the wildfire risks in our canyons and the subterranean termite activity in our soil, your home’s cladding is its first line of defense.
+In Southern California, choosing an exterior cladding is about more than just styling; it is about protecting your home against severe environmental hazards.
+Between the wildfire risks in our canyons and dry hills and the subterranean termite activity in our soils, your home’s cladding is its primary shield.

-While wood siding and vinyl are popular in other parts of the country, they fall short in our specific climate.
-A properly installed Three-Coat Stucco System offers a non-combustible, monolithic shield that protects your investment from the two biggest threats to California real estate: Fire and Pests.
+While wood siding and vinyl are common in other regions, they are highly vulnerable in our climate.
+A properly installed Three-Coat Stucco System offers a non-combustible, monolithic barrier that protects your home from the two biggest threats to California real estate: fire and pests.

 Free Assessment